Old Jewish Cemetery

 Old-New Synagogue

-The Old-New Synagogue, built in 1270, is one of the oldest synagogues in Europe, still used for religious ceremonies.
+The Old-New Synagogue, built in 1270, is the oldest in the Josefov Quarter of Prague and one of the oldest active synagogues in Europe.
 This Gothic synagogue is also one of the best-preserved synagogues in Central Europe.
-It was once called the "new" because there was an old synagogue in what is now Dušní Street.
+For centuries it was called the "new synagogue" of the Jewish Quarter, until the construction of several new synagogues in the 16th century.